Benlagra/RepData_PeerAssessment1/PA1_template.md

 I didn't specify a value for the argument `breaks` as I think the resulting histogram is fine.
 The next refinement for the histogram is obtained using `breaks = 8`.

 The histogram seems relatively symmetric and the total number of steps per day follows a unimodal distribution.
 The mean and the median associated with the total number of steps per day are shown by blue and green vertical lines.
-Their values are obtained as:
+Their values are  10766 and 10765, respectively, as obtained from:

 ```r
 mean(tsd$steps)